-In Mouse for Sale we have an adorable, big-eared mouse who is anxiously waiting in a pet store to be purchased and find a home.
+In Mouse for Sale, we have an adorable, big-eared mouse who is anxiously waiting in a pet store to be purchased and find a home.
 He goes through a series of emotional ups and downs during this process, as he has been overlooked or blatantly turned away by some of the store patrons.
 Until he encounters a boy with whom he shares a connection and is brought home (awww).

-Emotional inferencing: pause the video to take a closer look at each character’s reaction to certain situations.
+Pause the video to take a closer look at each character’s reaction to certain situations.
 Ask questions like, "What made [character] feel that way?" or “How does the mouse feel after the boys weren't kind to him?”

 aka, asking questions like, “What will happen next?” or “What do you think [character] is going to do with [object]?”
 Did events turn out as predicted or did something "unexpected" happen?

-Commenting and asking/responding to questions: use this opportunity to elicit comments and/or ask questions of your own (e.g., “Check it out!”; “Why do you think [character] is ___?”).
+Use this opportunity to elicit comments and/or ask questions of your own (e.g., “Check it out!”; “Why do you think [character] is ___?”).
 Another tip: give language to some of the characters in the story and guess what each could be saying.

-Navigating problems: pause the video during a conflict or situation.
+Pause the video during a conflict or situation.
 Identify the problem/conflict and brainstorm probable solutions.
 Did [character] solve their problem?
 Are there alternative solutions to the problem?

-Retelling: have your child/student retell what happened in the story.
+Have your child/student retell what happened in the story.
 Use this opportunity to incorporate transition words (first, then, next, last, etc.) and retell the sequence of events.